Mission Honduras LeMars: Current News

 • 50,000 Honduras children under the age of 5 die each year from water-related diseases

-• 3 billion of world's population live on less than $2 per day, including Honduras
+• 3 billion of the world's population live on less than $2 per day, including Honduras

 Faith takes the word